Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

-Yet is is easy to see that each term in the above expression has a vanishing symbol of order $-2$ and therefore this concludes the proof. $\qquad\Box$ \end{proof} It is rewarding to see that the conformally rescaled spectral triple of the noncommutative 2-torus shares indeed the same property with its commutative counterpart, namely, it has vanishing Einstein tensor.
+which vanishes since both \xch{expressions have a}{expressions has a} vanishing symbol of order $-2$. \end{proof} It is rewarding to see that the conformally rescaled spectral triple of the noncommutative 2-torus shares indeed the same property with its commutative counterpart, namely, it has vanishing Einstein tensor. \end{Example} \begin{Example} The functionals for the conformally rescaled spectral triple on the noncommutative 4-torus.